mevelick/mevelick/README.md

 👋 Hi, I’m @mevelick (Marni)

 👩‍💻 I am ... a recent graduate and remain undecided on a career path.
-I am interested in data analytics, software development, iOS development, or front-end web development.
+I am interested in data analytics, software/iOS development, or front-end web development.

 💼 I work ... for a late-stage startup mobile app company as a Support Operations Coordinator of Quality.
 I plan to continue in this role until I have decided on my path.